foomo/foomo-docs/foomo/docs/projects/gotsrpc/index.md

 **`gotsrpc` ensures type safety and seamless integration of Go RPC services and TypeScript clients**

 Everything starts with a Go interface definition.
-The gotsrpc command line tool can the be used to generate a Go service proxy and TypeScript and Go clients.
+Then generate Go service proxies and TypeScript and Go clients with the `gotsrpc` command line tool.
 The next step is to implement the interface in Go and expose it to http requests with the generated service proxies.

 ## Use cases